 Alexandra the Elf desperately stabs the air.
 But the goblins, undeterred, creep ever closer.
 The dark pit looms behind her; the crevasse that only moments earlier consumed her companion.
+She makes a desperate leap toward the pit, hoping to land safely on the other side... but fails to clear the pit and plummets Alexandra the Elf desperately stabs the air.
+But the goblins, undeterred, creep ever closer.
+The dark pit looms behind her; the crevasse that only moments earlier consumed her companion.
 She makes a desperate leap toward the pit, hoping to land safely on the other side... but fails to clear the pit and plummets within!

-She feels the cold, slimy stone walls slide against her, tumbling and gliding along the curved wall as she slips into the darkness.
+She feels the cold, slimy walls of stone slide against her and begins to tumble and glide along the curved wall as she slips into the darkness.
 She falls a great distance before coming to a sudden, squishy halt.

-A gasp escapes her as she finds her slide is stopped by the corpse of her companion, Niles of the hobfolk.
+A gasp escapes her as she realizes her slide is stopped by the corpse of her companion, Niles of the hobfolk.
 He is impaled on a wall of spikes with his mouth still open, as if to scream a warning or produce a shriek of surprise.